 The course, ENGL 100, focuses primarily on advanced-level academic writing and therefore is most suitable for students able to carry a full-time course load while simultaneously enhancing English composition skills.
-Please contact the Office of Academic Services for information about the ESL course.
+Please contact the Office of Academic Services at (301) 696-3569 for information about the ESL course.